WHAT IS DECLENSION?

 Also motivational memes.
 But that's not as relevant.

-If you're nom-inated for an award you might do a secret fist pump.
+If you're nom-inated for an award you might do a secret fist bump.

-If your name is printed on a statue you might take a fist-pump selfie in front of the statue.
+If your name is printed on a statue you might take a fist-bump selfie in front of the statue.

-If you're nominally the leader of a group you might do a fist pump after delegating the responsibility of posting pamphlets.
+If you're nominally the leader of a group you might do a fist bump after delegating the responsibility of posting pamphlets.
 A pretty common procedure.

-All the nom related things are an opportunity to carry out the energetic and enthusiastic damma-looking gesture of a fist pump.
+All the nom related things are an opportunity to carry out the energetic and enthusiastic damma-looking gesture of a fist bump.
 This enthusiasm extends to their sentence-participating behaviour.

 If there's a verb in a sentence, nominative nouns want everyone to know they were the ACTIVE noun in the sentence: the noun that is the doer of the verb.
 The subject of the verb is nominative.